dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0301.md

 // Wakefield
 ```

-In this case, the cutSchool function is used to return a new array that does not contain「Washington & Liberty.」Then, the join function is used with this new array to create a string out of the remaining two school names. cutSchool is a pure function.
+In this case, the cutSchool function is used to return a new array that does not contain "Washington & Liberty".
+Then, the join function is used with this new array to create a string out of the remaining two school names. cutSchool is a pure function.
 It takes a list of schools and the name of the school that should be removed and returns a new array without that specific school.

 Another array function that is essential to functional programming is Array.map.
 Instead of a predicate, the Array.map method takes a function as its argument.
 This function will be invoked once for every item in the array, and whatever it returns will be added to the new array: